dmrokan/gsl4godot_gsl/doc_sphinx/integration.rst

 infinite and semi-infinite ranges, singular integrals, including logarithmic singularities, computation of Cauchy principal values and oscillatory integrals.
 The library reimplements the algorithms used in
-@sc{quadpack}, a numerical integration package written by Piessens, de Doncker-Kapenga, Ueberhuber and Kahaner.
-Fortran code for @sc{quadpack} is available on Netlib.
+|quadpack|, a numerical integration package written by Piessens,
+de Doncker-Kapenga, Ueberhuber and Kahaner.
+Fortran code for |quadpack| is available on Netlib.
 Also included are non-adaptive, fixed-order Gauss-Legendre integration routines with high precision coefficients by Pavel Holoborodko.